media-hero-image

 Products and Pipeline

-Our pipeline of investigational RNAi therapeutics is focused on diseases with high unmet medical need that fall under 4 Strategic Therapeutic Areas (STArs): genetic diseases, cardio-metabolic diseases, hepatic infectious diseases, and central nervous system (CNS) & ocular diseases.
+Our robust pipeline of investigational RNAi therapeutics is currently focused on several disease areas including transthyretin amyloidosis, rare diseases, cardiovascular diseases, metabolic diseases, and neurological diseases.
 We have multiple programs in late-stage and early-stage clinical development.

 ONPATTRO® (patisiran)